nickyangjun/LiteFileDownloader/README.md

 # LiteFileDownloader
 File Downloader,  Simple is the highest.
-Fastest, lightweight, easy to extend
+Fastest、Lightweight、MultiThread、Flexible、easy to extend

 ## Download